datafolklabs/cement/doc/source/dev/understanding_your_application.rst

 Framework, however the 'root' namespace is already setup by Cement and does not get created in this bootstrap.
 That said, any additional bootstrap files need to be imported into the root bootstrap.
-For example, if you are creating a namespace for 'systems' you would create a file at helloworld/bootstrap/systems.py where you would define and configure that namespace.
+For example, if you are creating a namespace for 'system' you would create a file at helloworld/bootstrap/system.py where you would define and configure that namespace.
 Then, in helloworld/bootstrap/root.py you would import it like:

 .. code-block:: python